 THE WHITE SINUS CONES COME CONNECTED (as shown below).
 THEY MAY BE WORN CONNECTED OR SEPARATED (as shown above).
 THE SINUS CONES HAVE A LITTLE “CLIP” THAT GENTLY SECURES TO THE OUTSIDE OF THE NOSE

-The Max-Air Nose Cones are our newer product and are made squeezie-soft for gentle airway stenting action and optimized breathing relief for milder nasal congestion or obstruction.
+The Max-Air Nose Cones are our newer product and are squeezie-soft for gentle airway stenting action and optimized breathing relief.
+The best choice for milder nasal congestion or obstruction.

 A box of Max-Air Nose Cones contains two sets of 2 Cones, or 4 Cones in total.

 Max-Air Nose Cones are preferred by those with milder deviated nasal septum and nasal obstruction problems that only occur during sleep.
 This includes snoring, mild sleep disordered breathing, and nighttime nasal airway issues that disturb restful sleep.